rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

   different (e.g., Gbit vs. 100 Mbit), so choosing the correct NIC is critical for a proper test.

+  When compiling against *RTI Connext DDS Micro*, this option should always use the name of the interface, not the ip address (which it is valid when compiling against *RTI Connext DDS Pro*).

 -  ``-transportVerbosity <level>``

    Especific verbosity of the transport plugin.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    | **Default:** ``0`` (Errors only).